How to Set Up Your First AI Sales Agent (Step-by-Step)

 Start with 50-100 prospects.
 Monitor everything:

-- Positive reply rate: What percentage of replies are interested?
+• Positive reply rate: What percentage of replies are interested?
 This is the metric that matters most.
+An analytics agent can automate this tracking and surface the insights you need without manual data pulls.

 Weeks 2-4: Optimize and Scale